zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 As mentioned above, most production workloads where decoder performance is critical are using clang or MSVC as the compilers; gcc is a little bit more of an outlier, as it is only used on Linux and even then, often commercial games would choose to use clang to build the code for Linux instead.
 Often gcc trails clang a little bit on some other parts of the decoder family, which is completely fine and not a cause for concern.
 That said, ever since switching to Linux as my main OS, I would occasionally profile gcc just because it's the default system wide compiler.

-So at one point I was pleasantly surprised to discover that gcc (as late as gcc-14, which is the default compiler on latest Ubuntu version) significantly outperforms clang on this code: clang built decoder achieves 6.6 GB/s (~9.9 cycles/triangle), and gcc-14 runs this code at ~7.5 GB/s (~8.7 cycles/triangle).
+So at one point I was pleasantly surprised to discover that gcc (as late as gcc-14, which is the default compiler on latest Ubuntu) significantly outperforms clang on this code: clang built decoder achieves 6.6 GB/s (~9.9 cycles/triangle), and gcc-14 runs this code at ~7.5 GB/s (~8.7 cycles/triangle).
 That's a significant improvement!
-After investigating the differences in the generated code, it looks like the gains are mostly attributed to the same FIFO code that is compiled very differently:
+After investigating the differences in the generated code, it looked like the gains are mostly attributed to the same FIFO code that is compiled very differently:

 ```nasm
 ; read FIFO entry twice: as a 64-bit pair (into rbp) and two 32-bit values (xmm)